sut-compiler/sut-compiler.github.io/_announcements/week-1.md

 date: 2023-10-15
 ---

-Welcome to DA course. please join the [quera](https://quera.org/) to submit the assignments.
+Welcome to Compiler Design course. please join the [quera](https://quera.org/) to submit the assignments.